docker/docs/docker-cloud/cloud-swarm/link-azure-swarm.md

 When you are ready to add your subscription ID to Docker Cloud, copy it from your Azure Dashboard.

-## Add you Azure account credentials to Docker Cloud
+## Add your Azure account credentials to Docker Cloud

 Go to Docker Cloud to connect the account.